 In 2013, I published a book with the Wisconsin Historical Society Press exploring similar themes in a very different subject area, the history of early bicycling.
 The award-winning Wheel Fever: How Wisconsin Became a Great Bicycling State was co-authored with Nick Hoffman, now with the Missouri History Museum.
 Wheel Fever has inspired three major exhibitions through partnerships between the Wisconsin Historical Society and the History Museum at the Castle in Appleton.
 “Catch Wheel Fever” debuted at Old World Wisconsin in June 2014.
 “Shifting Gears: A Cyclical History of Bicycling in the Badger State,” debuted in February 2015 in Madison.
 An updated version of the exhibit opened in November 2015 in Appleton, Wisconsin remained on display through the early months of 2016.

-I was born in July, 1981, in Janesville, Wisconsin, and grew up within a working-class family on a few acres of former farmland between Beloit and Janesville.
+I was born in July, 1981, in Janesville, Wisconsin, and grew up within a working-class family on former farmland between Beloit and Janesville.
 I graduated from Janesville’s George Parker High School in 1999, and obtained my BA in History/Political Science in 2003 from Carroll College (now Carroll University) in Waukesha, Wisconsin.
 My first paid job was as a docent at the Lincoln-Tallman Restorations in Janesville.
 From that experience grew my desire to study and teach history for a living.
 I am a first-generation college student.

 As an undergraduate at Carroll, I had the good fortune to study abroad in Russia and Kazakhstan.
 I delivered my first scholarly paper in June 2001, a 20th century environmental history of Lake Baikal, at Kokshetau State University.
 After a brief but important stint at the University of Wisconsin–Milwaukee between 2004 and 2006, where I taught my first courses on African American history, I began the development of what would become my Master’s thesis, “Freemen to the Rescue!
 Wisconsin Commemorates the Underground Railroad,” under the tutelage of mentors Michael Gordon, Jasmine Alinder, Aims McGuinness, Daniel Sherman, and Will Jones.
 I then transferred to New York University, where I obtained an MA in Humanities and Social Thought in 2007 under the direction of Jennifer Morgan of NYU’s American Studies department.
-I enrolled in the Department of History, University of Wisconsin–Madison, in fall 2008, and am presently at work on my Ph.D. dissertation under the guidance of my faculty mentors, Will Jones and Steve Kantrowitz.
+I enrolled in the Department of History, University of Wisconsin–Madison, in fall 2008, and am presently at work on my Ph.D. dissertation under the guidance of my faculty mentors, Will Jones (now of the University of Minnesota) and Stephen Kantrowitz.
 I have also worked closely with April Haynes, Susan L. Johnson and Bill Cronon during my time at the UW.